rocket-pool/RPIPs/tokenomics-explainers/004-rework-support.md

 ---
 layout: other-content
-title: Supporting components of the Tokenomics Rework
+title: Supporting Components of the Tokenomics Rework
-nav-title: Part 4 - Supporting components of the Tokenomics Rework
+nav-title: Part 4 - Supporting Components of the Tokenomics Rework
 description: Describes some of the supporting components of the rework, and why these are important.
 author: Valdorff (@Valdorff), LongForWisdom, Samus (@orangesamus), Paladin
 custom-next: /tokenomics-explainers/005-glossary